 October is Domestic Violence Advocacy (Awareness) Month (DVAM).
 Each October, communities across the nation join together to recognize the prevalence of domestic violence and honor those who have been affected by violence with vigils, walks, and other awareness-raising activities.

 DVAM was first recognized in October of 1987.
 To learn more about the history of DVAM, check out this infographic.

-The 7th Annual UMaine March Against Domestic Violence is being held virtually this year!
+The 8th Annual UMaine March Against Domestic Violence is happening IN PERSON as a part of UMaine Homecoming.
 The march will be held Friday, October 15th at 3pm, starting at the steps of the Fogler Library.
 Partners for Peace and many other groups, organizations, and speakers will be participating.
-Come join us in raising awareness of domestic violence and honoring those who have been taken too soon.
+Come join us in advocating for survivors of domestic violence and honoring those who have been taken too soon.

 All of October| Knowledge Empowers Campaign

 Every year, Partners for Peace donates books to all public and school libraries in Penobscot and Piscataquis Counties.
 All books are carefully selected by our staff and carry messages of kindness, respect, and hope for anyone affected by abuse.

 Young Adult & Adult – The Alchemist by Paulo Coelho

 Children’s Book – The Most Magnificent Thing by Ashley Spires